-Read More: Proper Push-Up Technique
+Read more: Proper Push-Up Technique

-You'll Strengthen Your Core
+2. You'll Strengthen Your Core

 That's the most deep-set of the abdominal muscles, and one, that when weak, can cause gait problems, lack of balance and lower back pain.
 To maximize this benefit, be sure to "brace" your abdominal area as if somebody who doesn't like you is about to punch you in the stomach.
 Hold that tension throughout the push-up.

-Your Posture Will Improve
+3. Your Posture Will Improve

 However, lots of push-ups without exercise to strengthen the upper back muscles could be counter-productive.
 So it's important to strengthen and stretch the upper back muscles with exercises, such as Prone Cobra and a chest-opening stretch and others offered in this article: Exercises to Strengthen the Posture and Back Muscles.

-Back Problems May Resolve
+4. Back Problems May Resolve

 These are the muscles that keep your hips from sagging and when weak contribute to lower back pain.
 Keeping your glutes engaged and your legs active from your thighs down to your toes will further stabilize your lower back.

-Protection from Falls
+5. Protection from Falls

 The pushing motion that is the essence of the push-up mimics what we do when we're trying to break a fall.
 Having the strength to reach out and push back from walls, doors or floors is great insurance against injury, particularly for seniors.

-You Will Plateau
+6. You Will Plateau

 Keep doing your 30 push-ups and you'll maintain the strength you've gained, but at a certain point the curve flattens out.
 The solution?
 One of the great things about push-ups is that they're highly adaptable.
 So do more push-ups and try these 10 Push-Up Variations for a Stronger Body.

-Read More: Push-Ups for the Back
+Read more: Push-Ups for the Back